Welcome to DASL

 If you are concerned about your own alcohol or drug use or that of someone else then you will find the information you need on our website to make contact.
 If you are interested in the work that we do, then please get in touch.

-DASL staff and trustees are sad to announce that from 1st July 2014, DASL will no longer be providing the contracted drug and alcohol services in Newham and these services will transfer to CRI after that date.
+DASL staff and trustees are sad to announce that from 1st July 2014, DASL will no longer provide the contracted drug and alcohol services in Newham.
+These services have transferred to CRi, who can be contacted on 0800 652 3879, for drug and alcohol services/support in Newham.

 Fortunately DASL will still have a visible presence in Newham and other London boroughs, but, after 30 years of delivering substance misuse services to the London Borough of Newham, we very much regret the Commissioners’ decision to no longer have local providers delivering services for local residents.
 Clearly it is important to ensure value for money and to seek to offer the best service possible to clients.
 However, the recent trend to bundle all substance misuse contracts into one single large contract may offer economies of scale and a cheaper contract but is it as effective?
 People with drug and alcohol problems do not approach services easily and everyone working in this area will know that it is not a simple, linear treatment journey.
 Large multi-million pound national charities do not have the monopoly on knowing what works.
 Our last year’s contract working in partnership with the East London Foundation Trust has seen an increase in effectiveness and performance.
 Public Health England recognises the significance of below national average waiting times for alcohol users, with fast access to treatment for those who are motivated is crucial.
 That our successful completion rates from treatment remain above the national average is positive.
 DASL believes this enabled a reduction in service users being admitted into hospital by offering quick access to quality treatment.